 You can give real estate to AFSC in the following ways:

 A gift of real estate through your will or living trust allows you the flexibility to change your mind and the potential to support our work with a larger gift than you could during your lifetime.
-In as little as one sentence or two, you can ensure that your support for AFSC continues after your lifetime and that your estate will benefit from a federal estate tax charitable deduction.
+In as little as one sentence, you can ensure that your support for AFSC continues after your lifetime.

 Perhaps you like the tax advantages a gift of real estate to our organization would offer, but you want to continue living in your personal residence for your lifetime.
 You can transfer your personal residence or farm to AFSC but keep the right to occupy (or rent out) the home for the rest of your life.
-You continue to pay real estate taxes, maintenance fees and insurance on the property.
-Even though we would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you receive an immediate federal income tax charitable deduction for a portion of your home's value.
+You continue to pay real estate taxes, maintenance fees, and insurance on the property.
+Even though AFSC would not actually take possession of the residence until after your lifetime, since your gift cannot be revoked, you qualify for a federal income tax charitable deduction for a portion of your home's value.

-You can contribute any type of appreciated real estate you've owned for more than one year, provided it's unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
+You can contribute any type of appreciated real estate you've owned for more than one year, provided it is unmortgaged, in exchange for an income stream for life or a term of up to 20 years.
 The donated property may be a residence (a personal residence must be vacant upon contribution), undeveloped land, a farm, or commercial property.
 Real estate works well with only certain variations of charitable remainder trusts.
-Contact Alyssa Chatten at 215-241-7088 or firstname.lastname@example.org to talk about supporting AFSC by setting up a charitable remainder trust.
+Your estate planning attorney, who will draft your trust, can give you more details.

 A gift of real estate may be a perfect way to honor your loved one in perpetuity.
 When you make an endowed gift of real estate, your contribution is invested with and becomes part of our endowment.
 An annual distribution is made for the purpose you designate.
 Because the principal remains intact, the fund will generate support in perpetuity.